 Our Property experts are here if you need them.
-We can supply Energy Performance Certificates (EPCs), floor plans, good quality photography, video and many other marketing services.
+We can supply Energy Performance Certificates (EPCs), floor plans, good quality photography, videos and many other services.

-In England and Wales it's a legal requirement for a home owner to provide potential buyers or tenants of their property with an Energy Performance Certificate.
-This document shows how energy efficient the property is.
+In England and Wales it's a legal requirement for all homeowner to provide an Energy Performance Certificate (EPC) showing the energy efficiency of the property.

-It’s also a legal requirement to have an EPC before advertising your property for sale or rent in England and Wales.
-However, you’re also within your rights to advertise your property providing you intend to have an EPC in place within 30 days of doing so.
-You will need an EPC to complete the sale or rent of your property by UK Law.
-You may already have one in place as they remain current for ten years from the date of issue, so it’s well worth checking using the link below:
+However, you can advertise your property without an EPC providing you intend to do so within a reasonable time but you will need an EPC to complete the sale or rent of the property by UK Law.
+You may already have one in place as they remain valid for ten years from the date of issue, so it’s well worth checking using the link below: